-With .NET, you enable the Prefetch feature by setting the PrefetchCount property of a MessageReceiver, QueueClient, or SubscriptionClient to a number greater than zero.
+To enable the Prefetch feature, set the prefetch count of the queue or subscription client to a number greater than zero.
 Setting the value to zero turns off prefetch.

-If it is faster, why is Prefetch not the default option?
+Why is Prefetch not the default option?

-Prefetch speeds up the message flow by having a message readily available for local retrieval when and before the application asks for one.
+Prefetch speeds up the message flow by having a message readily available for local retrieval before the application asks for one.
 This throughput gain is the result of a trade-off that the application author must make explicitly:

 LockedUntilUtc property (which is subject to clock skew between the broker and local machine clock).
-If the message lock has expired, the application must ignore the message; no API call on or with the message should be made.
-If the message is not expired but expiration is imminent, the lock can be renewed and extended by another default lock period by calling message.RenewLock()
+If the message lock has expired, the application must ignore the message and shouldn't make any API call on the message.
+If the message isn't expired but expiration is imminent, the lock can be renewed and extended by another default lock period.